-Matthew Peyton/Comedy CentralAmy Schumer in "Inside Amy Schumer"
+Matthew Peyton/Comedy CentralAmy Schumer in "Inside Amy Schumer" Season Two

 If we left it up to the networks and their campaign departments, almost no one worthy of an Emmy nomination would make the cut (stop nominating Jim Parsons!).
 So we here at Indiewire are hoping to start some grassroots campaigns of our own, pushing the best of the unlikely nominees to the forefront and hoping to receive some support from you, our wonderful readers.
 Below you'll find our picks for the lead comedy actors we'd like to see honored by the Television Academy, as well as video evidence of their talents.
 Next week, we'll pick drama leads, then comedy and drama series leading up to the nominations announcements on July 10th.
 Online ballots are available now, so let the Emmy push commence!

 Peter Knegt: I'm starting off with by far the one most likely to actually get a nomination: Anna Faris in "Mom."
 It's definitely no sure thing (at least compared to her co-star Allison Janney), as the best comedy actress category continues to be a gloriously stacked one.
 But I really hope they find room for Faris in there.
 Alongside Janney, she rose above often sub-par material to make "Mom" one of the most entertaining new comedy series of the year, and -- gasp -- one that made me a weekly viewer of CBS for the first time since ever (okay, since my childhood obsession with "Murphy Brown," but shh...)
 What's more is that Faris has been horribly underrated her entire career (I personally think her work in Gregg Araki's "Smiley Face" is absolute genius), and it would be nice to see her finally get some sort of recognition.